 This document provides feedback on common issues with applications to the Energy Redress Scheme to date.
-It provides suggestions on ways to avoid issues that arose with some applications in Rounds 1 and 2.

-We recommend that all potential, and previous, applicants to Energy Redress read through this document, to help with future applications to the scheme.
+We recommend that all potential, and previous, applicants to Energy Redress read through this document, to help ensure you submit the best possible application to the scheme.